The New Mom’s Guide on How to Store Breast Milk

 Kiinde Twist

 The Kiinde Twist breast milk system is one of the best breast milk storage systems available for nursing/pumping moms.
-They have developed an all in one system from the pumping of the breast milk all the way to consumption with just the use of the bag.
+They have developed an all-in-one system from the pumping of breast milk to consumption with just the use of the bag.
 You can pump directly into the bags, freeze or refrigerate the milk, and then use the bottle adaptor to give the baby a bottle using the very same bag.
-The level of convenience that comes with this system is barred none.
-You can use either the 6 ounce or 8-ounce bags depending on how much breast milk you want to store at one time.
-Also, they are one of the few reusable breast milk storage bags available.
-You can wash and reuse the bags which is another added bonus.

 Medela Pump and Save